Social Icons

 Directed by Don Hall and Chris Williams

-Some of the notable changes that Disney made, is making Baymax a product of Hiro’s brother Tadashi, while in the comics, Baymax is a monster (instead of the loveable and huggable robot that Disney presented) created by Hiro as a science project to serve as his butler and body guard.
+Some notable changes Disney made include making Baymax a product of Hiro’s brother Tadashi, while in the comics, Baymax is a monster (instead of the lovable and huggable robot Disney presented) created by Hiro as a science project to serve as his butler and bodyguard.
+Also, in the comics, it was Hiro’s father who died, while in the movie, it’s Hiro’s brother’s death that inspires the formation of the group.
+Hiro’s father isn’t mentioned in the movie.

 0 comments: